divinelybless/Qiskit-Fall-Fest-Ghana/README.md

 # Qiskit-Fall-Fest-Ghana
 Hello!

-You're looking at the repository for the Introductory to Quantum Computing Workshop on October 28, 2023 t0 November 18, 2023.
+You're looking at the repository for the Introductory to Quantum Computing Workshop on October 28, 2023 to November 3, 2023.

 The theme for this workshop is **Qiskit Fall Fest Ghana: Quantum Computing for Social Good**.